 The introduction of the electronic signatures system in the organization was motivated by several important factors.
 First of all, it opened new possibilities for communication with people and organizations outside the client’s organizational structure.
 Another important aspect was the banking sector’s security requirements, which did not provide for the use of a lower security degree of signature than the qualified one.

-The introduction of an electronic signatures system in an organization with such a large operating scale yielded tangible benefits – with a shipping plan of around 500 documents per week, the Customer could have saved tens of thousands of PLN a month in comparison to sending printed documents by post and signing them manually.
+The introduction of an electronic signatures system in an organization with such a large operating scale yielded tangible benefits – with a shipping plan of around 500 documents per week, the Customer could have saved tens of thousands of EUR a month in comparison to sending printed documents by post and signing them manually.
 Another important advantage was the significant saving of time of employees who had been responsible for the manual mailing of correspondence.

 The implementation of the electronic signature significantly accelerated the process of communication with external entities in the client’s organization, as well as allowed the organization to focus on strategic goals, leaving the repetitive but necessary tasks to the IT system.
 Digitization of the correspondence also made the management of it easier less costly, because it was no longer necessary to store huge amounts of documents in secure cabinets.